Satellite image of the month - 2017

 December 2017: Snow in the UK

-18 November 2017 - A Mediterranean tropical-like cyclone (medicane)
+November 2017: Cyclone Numa, A Mediterranean tropical-like cyclone (medicane)

 A relatively rare occurrence in the Mediterranean is the formation of a cyclone with tropical cyclone characteristics, sometimes called a medicane.